minus-plus/LC-solutions/LC DP Series (17).md

 300 Longest Increasing Subsequence
 398 [LintCode] Longest Increasing Continuous subsequence II
 * * *
+LintCode Coins in a Line
+LintCode Coins in a Line II
+* * *
 Minimum / Maximum
 Yes or No
 Count